 With this clearance, you can set a different access level to each database.
 The three "User" access levels are:

-This approach is similar to HR Manager and customers in the example given above.
+This approach is similar to the HR Manager and Customers certificates in the example given above.

 It enables developers to control access levels by configuring client certificates.